ga-curriculum/unsupervised-learning-metrics/dimensionality-reduction-methods-metrics/README.md

 ## Reflect & Discuss

-Consider your current or past projects.
+Reflect on current or past projects.
 When might dimensionality reduction add the most value to your analysis?